lawrence-forooghian/dotfiles/additional_steps.md

 - TODO how to transfer data over from an old personal machine, and how to set up time machine
   - What data do and don’t I care about?
 Do I want source code repos with all their local whatnot?
-- TODO write an install script that means my password manager is installed before I need to start adding SSH keys to GitHub etc

 Steps that need to be performed after install.sh.
 Some of these could probably be automated:

-- TODO generating SSH key, adding to accounts, then switching out the origin on ~/dotfiles
-- TODO what about GPG key?
 - Get dotfiles and run install script - TODO how?
-- symlink user.js into Firefox profile
-- set up time machine
 - TODO what about stuff in keychain from old machine?
 There should be nothing that’s only there hopefully.
 Also what about Wi-Fi passwords?
 Perhaps just copy over keychain from old machine.

 ## macOS preferences